-- 10. For the purpose of attending the pupil's naturalization ceremony to become a United States citizen. - 11.
-For the purpose of participating in a cultural ceremony or event. - 12.
-(A) For the purpose of a middle school or high school pupil engaging in a civic or political event, as provided in subparagraph (B), provided that the pupil notifies the school ahead of the absence. - (B) (i) A middle school or high school pupil who is absent pursuant to subparagraph(A) is required to be excused for only one schoolday-long absence per school year. - (ii) A middle school or high school pupil who is absent pursuant to subparagraph (A) may be permitted additional excused absences in the discretion of a school administrator, as described in subdivision (c) of Section 48260. - 13.
+- (B) Any absences beyond three days for the reasons described in subparagraph (A) shall be subject to the discretion of the school administrator, or their designee, pursuant to Section 48260. - 14.
 Authorized at the discretion of a school administrator, as described in subdivision (c) of Section 48260. - B. A pupil absent from school under this section shall be allowed to complete all assignments and tests missed during the absence that can be reasonably provided and, upon satisfactory completion within a reasonable period of time, shall be given full credit therefor.
-The teacher of the class from which a pupil is absent shall determine which tests and assignments shall be reasonably equivalent to, but not necessarily identical to, the tests and assignments that the pupil missed during the absence. - C. For purposes of this section, attendance at religious retreats shall not exceed four hours per semester. - D. Absences pursuant to this section are deemed to be absences in computing average daily
+The teacher of the class from which a pupil is absent shall determine which tests and assignments shall be reasonably equivalent to, but not necessarily identical to, the tests and assignments that the pupil missed during the absence. - C. For purposes of this section, attendance at religious retreats shall not exceed one schoolday per semester.

-- attendance and shall not generate state apportionment payments. - E. For purposes of this section, the following definitions apply: - A "civic or political event" includes, but is not limited to, voting, poll working, strikes, public commenting, candidate speeches, political or civic forums, and town halls. - 2.
-"Cultural" means relating to the habits, practices, beliefs, and traditions of a certain group of people. - 3.
-"Immediate family" means the parent or guardian, brother or sister, grandparent, or any other relative living in the household of the pupil.
-[EC 48205, 48260]
+- D. Absences pursuant to this section are deemed to be absences in computing average daily attendance and shall not generate state apportionment payments. - E. For purposes of this section, the following definitions apply: - A "civic or political event" includes, but is not limited to, voting, poll working, strikes, public commenting, candidate speeches, political or civic forums, and town halls. - 2.
+"Cultural" means relating to the practices, habits, beliefs, and traditions of a certain group of people. - "Immediate family" means the parent or guardian, brother or sister, grandparent, or any other relative living in the household of the pupil. - 4.
+"Victim services organization or agency" has the same meaning as defined in paragraph (7) of subdivision (g) of Section 230.1 of the Labor Code.
+[EC 48205, 48260; LC 230.1]